gesen2egee/prodigy-plus-schedule-free/README.md

 2) `eps=None` (Adam-atan2, scale invariant, but can mess with Prodigy's stepsize calculations in some scenarios.)

 By default, `split_groups` is set to `True`, so each parameter group will have its own adaptation values.
 So if you're training different networks together, they won't contaminate each other's learning rates.
-The disadvantage of this approach is that some networks can take a long time to reach a good learning rate when trained alongside others (for example, SDXL's Unet).
-It's recommended to use a higher `d0` (1e-5, 5e-5, 1e-4) so these networks don't get stuck at a low learning rate.

 For Prodigy's reference behaviour, which lumps all parameter groups together, set `split_groups` to `False`.

 The optimiser uses low-rank approximations for the second moment, much like Adafactor.
 There should be little to no difference in training performance, but your mileage may vary.
 If you encounter problems, you can try disabling factorisation by